Our Recruitment Process

 You may wish to contact our IM Able diversity contacts to hear how they have been supported.

-If you require adjustments when you join you can complete a ‘wellbeing passport’ and fill in your details.
-This will be passed to your supervisor (and team) to understand your way of working and support required.
+If you require adjustments when you join you can complete a ‘wellbeing passport’ and fill in your details regarding your current or ongoing situation, what this looks like, and what support you would like and when.
+This will be passed to your supervisor (and team) to understand your way of working.
 As a trainee this can be passed to each seat supervisor as you train.

-The first stage of the recruitment process involves a short online form where you’ll give your basic personal information and academic record.
+The first stage of the recruitment process involves a short online form where you will give your basic personal information and academic record.

-We’ll then invite you to complete a strengths-based assessment.
-We recommend you allow up to 2 hours to complete this.
+We will then invite you to complete a strengths-based assessment.
+We recommend you allow up to two hours to complete this.

 It’s important to us that everybody has an equal chance to succeed.
 The strengths approach explores what motivates and energises you, rather than placing too much emphasis on what experience you might have (as not everyone has legal experience).